 Proof that red eye invaders defeated a host of fire.

 It is said that the practice of stealing tongues and making them proof was originally the way of a certain invader group.
 They apparently offer them up to a voiceless goddess.

 Naturally, all this implies that the other Darkwraiths we encounter have sworn allegiance to the Mother of Rebirth.
 Besides the High Wall, we only cross paths with them in Farron Keep located below the Cathedral of the Deep.
 This leaves plenty of opportunity to have met Rosaria beforehand.
-One of her maggot-man sorcerers even owns the Red Sign Soapstone, an item used by Darkwraiths who wished to maintain their honor as knights in the original Dark Souls.
-(DS1) Kirk also invades us at the Cathedral as the “Longfinger”, a humorous title for his potentially frustrating fighting style and confirmation of the former Darkwraith’s affiliation with Rosaria; defeating his spirit also causes a corpse with his equipment to spawn near her.
+One of her maggot-man sorcerers even carries the Red Sign Soapstone, originally used by Darkwraiths who wished to maintain their honor as knights — fittingly, the owner is completely passive.
+Kirk also invades us at the Cathedral as the “Longfinger”, a humorous title for his potentially frustrating fighting style and confirmation of the former Darkwraith’s affiliation with Rosaria; defeating his spirit also causes a corpse with his equipment to spawn near her.
 Considering that red eye invasions are so conducive to the covenant’s mission, the Darkwraiths are likely the ones who introduced the orbs to the covenant.
 As for their motives, they would certainly find common cause with the spiteful, corrupted goddess.
 For some, however, it probably went deeper.

-Item exclusive to online play.
+Item for playing online.
 Invades other worlds any number of times.